tom-seddon/beeb_test_os/README.md

 entered, and once the second is entered the memory test will start straight away.

-Each bit in the mask indicates that bit of memory should be ignored.
+Each set bit in the mask indicates that bit of memory should be ignored.
-You can use the mask printed by a previous test.

 The ordinary memory test uses a mask of `00`, so all bits are tested.

-(Note that when a failure report is printed, the values of the ignored bits are treated as matching, and you will have to manually figure out what the combined mask for further tests should be.
-Apologies!)
+You can use the mask printed by a previous test. if a memory test fails, any ignored bits are treated as failing too, producing a combined mask that can be used for another tests that ignores the newly-discovered failing bit(s).

 ## Visual bits test